bahrus/xtal-props/README.md

 This component would probably switch to the decorator approach should that ever become standardized into EcmaScript.

-For now, this component will use a separate JSON-like configuration object.
+For now, this component will use separate JSON-like configuration settings.

 For example, suppose we define a JS class: